-A couple of years ago, I wrote a short piece about hidden calories on the Zone Diet® versus macronutrient (“macros”) tracking.
-I concluded that fat grams in protein sources (i.e., hidden calories) was the primary variable for the different caloric intake when comparing Zone blocks to one’s total macros.
+The disparity is largely due to hidden calories on the Zone Diet (which I wrote about here).
+In short, it’s largely the fat grams in protein sources (i.e., hidden calories) that are the primary variable for the different caloric intake when comparing Zone blocks to one’s total macros.

-In the Zone, foods are (usually) classified as the one macronutrient which provides most of its calories (e.g., broccoli is a carbohydrate).
+In the Zone Diet, foods are usually classified as the one macronutrient which provides most of its calories (e.g., broccoli is a carbohydrate).
 There are calories in a food, however, from the other two macronutrients (e.g., protein in broccoli).
 The calories in the broccoli from protein are considered to be “hidden”; i.e., they aren’t directly accounted for because broccoli is considered a carbohydrate.

 - 7 grams (g) protein